East Room: In popular culture

 The East Room has appeared in a number of motion pictures about the president of the United States.
 It is one of the most commonly depicted spaces in the White House, along with the Entrance Hall, Cross Hall, and West Sitting Hall.
 Accuracy in its depiction has generally been good.
 One outstanding example is the 1944 biographical picture Wilson, which was extremely accurate (even down to the style of paneling).
 The film's art director Wiard Ihnen and set decorator Thomas Little won an Academy Award for their work on the film.
 Many recent films have used Zuber wallpaper to depict the East Room—the same wallpaper purchased by Jacqueline Kennedy during the East Room's 1963 redecoration.
 President Bill Clinton gave the producers of the 1995 film The American President extensive access to the White House, which allowed them to create a superb replica of the East Room as well.
 Far less successful was the 2005 television series Commander in Chief, which depicted the East Room as a kind of shabby hotel lobby.

 A life-size replica of the East Room was built at the Richard Nixon Presidential Library and Museum.
 It is slightly larger in size and, while very similar, not completely accurate in its details.

-The East Room made the news on September 29, 2014, after The Washington Post revealed that Omar J. Gonzalez had run through the room during his September 19, 2014, intrusion at the White House.
+The East Room made news on September 29, 2014, after The Washington Post revealed that Omar J. Gonzalez had run through the room during his September 19, 2014, intrusion at the White House.
 Initially, the United States Secret Service reported that Gonzalez, who jumped the fence at the North Lawn and raced to the mansion, had only gotten a few steps into the Entrance Hall.
 But the Post revealed that the knife-wielding Gonzalez knocked down a Secret Service agent, ran into the Cross Hall, and ran through the East Room before being tackled by a counter-assault agent at the door leading to the Green Room.